-April is Sexual Violence Awareness Month, and our annual Sexual Assault and Violence Education or SAVE Month in which we raise awareness for sexual violence prevention through active programming and education efforts, such as Take Back the Night, Yards for Yeardley, an office decorating contest and so much more.
-Although, we are unable to honor SAVE month on-campus this year, the Bystander Committee would still like to share stories and resources with the Regis community.
+April is Sexual Violence Awareness Month, and our annual Sexual Assault and Violence Education or SAVE Month in which we raise awareness for sexual violence prevention through active programming and education efforts, such as Take Back the Night, Yards for Yeardley, and so much more.
+This year will look a little different from past years, but there will be plenty of opportunities to join events either virtually or in-person.

 Below you will find more information on the legacy of Yeardley Love and the One Love Foundation's mission to promote healthy relationships and prevent domestic violence, the significance and history of Take Back the Night, as well as additional statistics and information.

 For additional resources, including information on counseling, the Boston Area Rape Crisis Center, and the National Domestic Violence Hotline, please visit the Mental Health and Wellness Support page on our virtual campus.

 Take Back the Night at Regis has been a signature component of SAVE Month.
 It is a time when our community comes together in solidarity for those that have been impacted by sexual violence.
 The Regis event is part of a greater global Take Back the Night movement.
 Born from the earlier marches of the 1970s by the same name, Take Back the Night became a formal organization in 2001, with over 300 events taking place in the last decade—many at college campuses.

 Traditionally, Take Back the Night at Regis begins with a keynote speaker, often a survivor who shares their story.
 The group then begins a march around campus, stopping at various landmarks to hear additional testimonials or stories of survivors and victims.
 It's a time of listening and solidarity and for the Regis community to let survivors know—we see you and you matter.